 I graduated from Moscow State University (Russia) with B.S./M.S. degree in Physical Organic Chemistry.
 My Masters thesis entailed a combination of synthetic studies and computational analyses of the conformational behavior of the biologically relevant di-aza- bicyclo-3.3.1-nonanes.
 I moved across the globe - to Utah State University where I earned my PhD. degree in organometallic chemistry.
 My dissertation was titled "Kinetic and Thermodynamic studies of the reactive ruthenium and rhodium cyclopentadienyl nitrosyl comlexes".
 I completed two sets of postdoctoral studies.
 While working with Professor Chris Reed at the University of Southern California (now at UC-Riverside) I got introduced to the wonders of carborane anion (struture pictured above).
 At the University of Washington with professor Jim Mayer I learned about powerful ways of studying reaction mechanisms.
 I also served as a visiting Assistant Professor at Seattle University.
-In 2003 I accepted a position at Ithaca College.
+In 2003 I joined Ithaca College Department of Chemistry and Biochemistry in the position of Assistant Professor, where I got tenured and promoted to Associated Professor position in 2009.

-My teaching specialty is Inorganic and Organometallic chemistry, along with general and environmental chemistry (for science and non-science majors).
+My teaching specialty is Inorganic and Organometallic Chemistry, along with General Chemistry for science and non-science majors.
 I also teach general, organic, inorganic and organometallic laboratory classes.
 In the past I have also taught Instrumental Analysis.
 I have special interest in computer visualization of difficult concepts in chemistry.
-I worked with Matt Sprague,- one of our 2006 graduates ,now at CalTech chemistry Ph.D. program,- to come up with some very interesting ways to illustrate Molecular Orbital Theory.
-Take a look at some of the Flash demonstrations and a poster that Matt and I developed:
+Take a look at some of the Flash demonstrations (1(H2) , 2 (H2*), H2O 1, H2O 2, H2O 3.) and a poster that IC student Matt Sprague and I developed for Molecular Orbital Theory.

-- Courses taught in the past: Inorganic Chemistry, Environmental Chemistry , Inorganic laboratory , Organic laboratory, Organometallic Chemistry (Senior elective), General Chemistry laboratory, PRINCIPLES OF CHEMISTRY (chemistry 121), Contemporary Chemical issues (Chemistry 102), Quantitative Chemistry (Chem 232), Chemistry as Humanity, Chemistry and Your Body.
+- Courses taught in the past: Inorganic Chemistry, Environmental Chemistry , Inorganic laboratory , Organic laboratory, Organometallic Chemistry (Senior elective), General Chemistry laboratory, PRINCIPLES OF CHEMISTRY (chemistry 121), Contemporary Chemical issues (Chemistry 102), Quantitative Chemistry (Chem 232), Chemistry and Your Body.

-In our lab we are currently focusing on two research areas:
+In our lab we are currently pursuing the following research projects:

 - low melting ionic salts based on carborane and ortho-carborane anions